Logotyp Jordbruksverket

 You should have a sufficient quantity of seed to enable the Swedish Board of Agriculture to cultivate it if necessary to see whether it differs from other varieties of the species known in the EU.

-The Swedish Board of Agriculture decides on whether the variety is worth conserving and if we can include it on the list of varieties as a conser vation variety.
+The Swedish Board of Agriculture decides on whether the variety is worth preserving and if we can include it on the list of varieties as a conser vation variety.
 If we approve the registration of the conservation variety, you can produce and market seed of the variety in Sweden.

 You can read more in the brochure Amateur and Conservation Varieties about the rules for production and marketing of different conservation varieties.

-Extending the registration
+Renewal of the registration

 Before the period for registration expires, you can apply to extend the registration period for another 10 year at a time.
 It does not cost anything to apply for extension of the registration period.